 What is the entourage effect?

-Originally proposed in 1999, the entourage effect describes a mechanism by which cannabis compounds—such as terpenes and flavonoids—act synergistically with cannabinoids to modulate the overall effects of the plant , whether those may be mood-altering or not.
+Originally proposed in 1999, the entourage effect describes a mechanism by which cannabis compounds—such as terpenes and flavonoids—act synergistically with cannabinoids to modulate the overall effects of the two plant species , whether those may be mood-altering or not.
 It follows that terpenes would add to the entourage effect because they are part of the overall composition of the plant materials .

 Sources of α-phellandrene